Large Language Models as Simulated Economic Agents: What Can We Learn from Homo Silicus?

 \section{Abstract}

-Newly-developed large language models (LLM)---because of how they are trained and designed---are implicit computational models of humans---a \emph{homo silicus}.
-LLMs can be used like economists use \emph{homo economicus}: they can be given endowments, information, preferences, and so on, and then their behavior can be explored in scenarios via simulation.
-Experiments using this approach, derived from \cite{charness2002understanding}, \cite{kahneman1986fairness}, and \cite{samuelson1988status} show qualitatively similar results to the original, but it is also easy to try variations for fresh insights.
-LLMs could allow researchers to pilot studies via simulation first, searching for novel social science insights to test in the real world.
+We argue that newly-developed large language models (LLMs), because of how they are trained and designed, are implicit computational models of humans---a \emph{Homo silicus}.
+LLMs can be used like economists use \emph{Homo economicus}: they can be given endowments, information, preferences, and so on, and then their behavior can be explored in scenarios via simulation.
+Experiments using this approach, derived from \cite{charness2002understanding}, \cite{kahneman1986fairness}, \cite{samuelson1988status}, \cite{Oprea2024lottery}, and \cite{laborHorton2025}, show qualitatively similar results to the original, and when they differ, it is often generative for future research.
+We discuss potential applications, conceptual issues, and why this approach can inform the study of humans.